laubzega/tiny_printf_6502/README.md

 By default ```printf``` preserves the contents of all registers.
 If you don't need this and want to save some space, you can either disable it globally or use ```printq``` that only preserves Y, saving 6 bytes on each call.

-### But where does it print?
+### But where to does it print?

 Glad you asked.
-Your code is expected to define a macro called ```OUTPUT_CHAR```, which will be executed repeatedly as ```_printf``` is generating successive characters of the result string.
+Your code is expected to define a macro called ```PRINTF_OUTPUT_CHAR```, which will be executed repeatedly as ```_printf``` is generating successive characters of the result string.
 The macro receives each character in the accumulator and can output it to the screen directly (e.g. by calling ```CHROUT``` on the C64), send it over UART, or perform more sophisticated actions (like controlling output size to e.g. emulate snprintf()).
 See example2/ for inspiration and remember that the macro is expected to preserve registers A, X and Y.

+Additionally, if macro ```PRINTF_INIT``` is defined, it will be executed at the start of ```_printf```.
+It could come handy if you need some values to be initialized at the start of every line.
+See example2/ for a practical application.

 ### Is it like full printf, with floats, and precision, and a pony?